rssoftwareab/arrigo-support/docs/help/arrigo-services-ssf.md

 ###### `async function context.legacy.read|write|execute`

 A portal to the legacy (existing EXOscada) domain.
 Use these functions while you are waiting for the proper datasource interface for advanced read/write to variables.
-Be careful!
+**Be careful!
 This is raw read/write.
-No access control at all. make sure that your client code does NOT send in the variables as strings.
+No access control at all.** Make sure that your client code (`OnManeuver`, `OnChanged`, `OnOpen`) does **NOT** send in the variables as strings.
 Define the variables in the serverside function.
 Make sure the variable values are within boundaries before write.

 request/response Message type definition for  variable quality.
 ```javascript